47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

 During analysis, the tree gets transformed into a tree of descriptors which have a reference to their original AST element.
-These descriptors can be used during codegen to render the code, or to build IDE tooling.
+These descriptors can be used during code generation to render the code, or to build IDE tooling.

 ---